- Vincenzo Natali

 But then Clive and Elsa feel underdeveloped as well, as though the writers attempted to construct three-dimensional characters but became confused when conceiving the last dimension.
 Clive goes along with Elsa’s deranged passion for Dren, questioning her decisions but always backing them.
 We stop understanding his character, however, after he engages in intercourse with Dren.
 Meanwhile, Elsa, who has a past festering with mentally unstable mommy issues, looks to Dren as a makeshift child, but a child she can control without risk in the safety of a controlled lab.
 So why does Elsa want to remove Dren from the lab and carelessly disregard the scientific process at every turn?
 The only reason seems to be because that’s what the horror movie needs her to do.
 In this case, one-note characters might’ve served the story better, allowing the audience to at least enjoy the basic monster movie aspects of the plot.

-Despite the script, that devolves the scenario’s potential as it progresses onscreen, the film boasts some impressive special effects to render Dren and her more fantastical physical characteristics.
+Despite the script, which devolves the scenario’s potential as it progresses onscreen, the film boasts some impressive special effects to render Dren and her more fantastical physical characteristics.
 The relatively small $26 million budget was extended far, considering every shot with Dren requires CGI to complete.
 Indeed, the film looks good in terms of effects and direction.
-As evident in Natali’s 1998 film Cube, the filmmaker specializes in probing small scale, high-concept situations by extending a minor budget.
+As evident in Natali’s 1998 film Cube, the filmmaker specializes in probing small-scale, high-concept situations by extending a minor budget.
 But with Splice, though his film completely avoids a low-budget appearance, his familiar story and poor character development fail to explore the subject in any way that will stay with the audience past the end credits.